judelhaye/motionDetect/README.md

 - python-opencv
 - a camera

-use your camera as a motion detector, can record a 10s video and send mail with a capture as attachment.
+use your camera as a motion detector, can record a (poor quality) 10s video and send mail with a capture as attachment.

 ## TODO

- * refacton this Frankenstein monster
+ * refactor this Frankenstein monster
- * gove it a more 2019ish flavor
+ * give it a more 2019ish flavor
- * finish email notification
+ * polish email notification
- * sms alerting
+ * is sms alerting REALLY a good idea ?
- * run as a daemon
+ * ensure it become as evil as a daemon
- * docker image
+ * find a container for this daemon and ask a docker to send it in high seas